zhixingheyi-tian/OAP/docs/OAP-Architect-Overview.md

 limit 10
 ```

 OAP is a package for Spark to speed up interactive queries (ad-hoc queries) by utilizing index and cache technologies.
-By properly using index and cache (DCPMM), the performance of some interactive queries can possible be improved by order of magnitude.
+By properly using index and cache, the performance of some interactive queries can possible be improved by order of magnitude.

 ## OAP Features

+OAP has two major Features:  index and cache, for boosting Spark SQL performance on ad-hoc queries.

 ### Index

+Users can use SQL DDL(create/drop/refresh/check/show index) to use OAP index functionality.

 - BTREE, BITMAP Index is an optimization that is widely used in traditional databases.
 We also adopt this two most used index types in OAP project.
 BTREE index(default in 0.2.0) is intended for datasets that has a lot of distinct values, and distributed randomly, such as telephone number or ID number.
 BitMap index is intended for datasets with a limited total amount of distinct values, such as state or age.
 - Statistics.
 Sometimes, reading index could bring extra cost for some queries.
 So we also support four statistics (MinMax, Bloom Filter, SampleBase and PartByValue) to help filter.
 With statistics, we can make sure we only use index if we can possibly boost the execution.